 Class attendance is very important.
 Make every effort to be present.
 If you must miss a class or must leave early, please let me know about it BEFORE class begins or an unexcused absence will be given.
 You must attend the FULL time of class in order to be considered present.
 You will be counted absent if you leave during the scheduled class time.
-You will also be counted absent if you arrive AFTER the sign in sheet is passed around.
-I will typically pass the sign in sheet around 20-30 mins into lecture.

-If you are unable to complete this course, you must initiate a withdrawal (W) through the Registrar's Office before the drop date.
-If you simply stop attending class without withdrawing, I will administratively drop you for excessive absences, and you will receive a grade of "F" at the end of the term, in accordance with policies set forth in the 2017-2018 SPC General Catalog.
+If you are unable to complete this course, you must initiate a withdrawal (W) through the Registrar's Office before April 28.
+If you simply stop attending class without withdrawing, I will administratively drop you for excessive absences, and you will receive a grade of "F" at the end of the term, in accordance with policies set forth in the 2015-2016 SPC General Catalog.